sakshimohta17/DVJlab_code/README.md

 Endocardial Volume Computation:
 Cavity volumes are computed from the triangulated endocardial surfaces using the divergence theorem (also known as the signed tetrahedral decomposition from the origin):
-V = (1/6) | Σ v₁ · (v₂ × v₃) |
-where v₁, v₂, v₃ are the three vertices of each surface triangle, and the summation runs over all triangles in the closed endocardial surface.
+V = (1/6) | Σ v₁ · (v₂ × v₃) | where v₁, v₂, v₃ are the three vertices of each surface triangle, and the summation runs over all triangles in the closed endocardial surface.
 The absolute value ensures positive volume regardless of triangle orientation.
 This method is exact for polyhedral surfaces and equivalent to integrating the signed volume of tetrahedra formed between each triangle and the coordinate origin.
 For the total myocardial volume, the sum of all tetrahedral element volumes is computed using the scalar triple product:
-V_tet = |det([b−a, c−a, d−a])| / 6
-where a, b, c, and d are the four vertices of the tetrahedron.
+V_tet = |det([b−a, c−a, d−a])| / 6 where a, b, c, and d are the four vertices of the tetrahedron.
 References: Lorensen & Cline (1987), Marching Cubes; Zhang & Chen (2001), Efficient Feature Extraction; Legrice et al., rat heart geometry studies.

-Wall Thickness — Closest-Point Projection:
+Wall Thickness (Closest-Point Projection) :
 Wall thickness is measured using the closest-point (nearest-neighbour) projection method: for each node on the endocardial surface, the minimum Euclidean distance to any node on the epicardial surface is computed: d(p) = minᵢ ‖p − eᵢ‖₂,   thickness = mean{d(p)}
 where p iterates over all endocardial surface nodes, and eᵢ iterates over all epicardial surface nodes.
 Outliers are excluded by rejecting distances outside the range [0.05, 20] mm.